ckessler70/CS1666-InfiniteRunner/infinite_runner_team_description.md

 The first advanced topic concerns 2D terrain generation.

 ### Physics Engine
 The second advanced topic concerns the physics which will apply to both player and environment.
+The physics engine will implement a basic, rigid-body simulation of mass, acceleration, and collision for the player as well as other objects in the level.
+These entities will be able to freely move and rotate in response to collisions, gravity, and friction.
+Different objects will have different shapes, mass, and rotational inertia and will thus behave differently from each other.
+In implementing the buoyancy stretch goal, objects will also be assigned densities, which will govern how well they float atop water terrain.

 ## Midterm Goals
 * A simple "base game" without the advanced topics implemented.
 Movement, collision, static obstacles, and collectible coins will be demonstrated within a testing environment.